linaGirl/related-nested-set/README.md

 	querybuilder.loadTree(callback);

-The ee-orm querybilder exposes on all nested set tbale the loadTree method. you may build your query as ususal, and call the loadTree method insted of the find method.
+The ee-orm querybilder exposes the loadTree method on all nested set tables.
+You may build your query as ususal, and call the loadTree method instead of the find method.

-this call returns an array of root nodes (model instances) of the given nested set. you may access hte nodex using the children property of each node.
+This call returns an array of root nodes (model instances) of the given nested set.
+You may access hte nodes using the children property of each node.